immusu/immusu/README.md

 <br>

 I am Md.
 Imamul Mursalin Sujoy. <br>
-I have completed a Bachelor's Degree in Computer Science & Engineering from <a href="https://www.bracu.ac.bd/">BRAC University</a>. <br>
+I have completed a Bachelor's Degree in Computer Science & Engineering from <a href="https://www.bracu.ac.bd/">BRAC University</a>.
 Alongside assisting students with the fundamentals of coding, I have developed my knowledge in Machine Learning, Deep Learning, and Optimization Algorithms.
 Additionally, I have strengthened my foundation in cross-platform programming skills.
 Beyond academics, I enjoy crafting and watching movies of different genres.
 I am committed to continuous learning and excited to connect with industry professionals to explore opportunities in tech innovation, leveraging my development talents with a focus on collaboration, communication, passion, and creativity.

 [My Portfolio](https://immusu.github.io/imamulmursalinsujoy.github.io/)